ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/03-Install.md

 ## Download and open the Dr Arm Unity project

-1. Download and extract the accopmanying Unity project from the [supporting zip file](../files/MLAgentsWorkshopSupportingFiles.zip).
+1. Download and extract the accompanying Unity project from the [supporting zip file](../files/MLAgentsWorkshopSupportingFiles.zip).

 1. Open Unity Hub